dankogrg/HTML-Editor/README.md

   I wil try to make the costumization preferences also permanent upon page reload.
 I'm currently having issues with succesfull parsing from local storage and insertion of data into the code

+SETUP: after cloning run `npm i`  to install the dependencies, then `npm start`  to run in dev mode.
+Run `npm run build` to build for distribution.